AlexCppns/ac-fancy-input/README.md

       </div>
     </div>

-where `acfi-content-template` is the template contained in the ng-repeat of the suggestion box.
+where `acfi-content-template` is the template contained in the `ng-repeat` block of the suggestion box.

+List of optional attributes:

+- `ac-suggestion-count`: You can bind the total count of matches to your query to the suggestion box, it will display a clickable view more message if you go over the display limit (which is 6 by default).
+- `ac-view-more-action`: Bind method called when clicking on view more message.

+List of optional transclusion directives:

+- `acfi-view-more-template`: displays a clickable message to view more suggestions.
+- `acfi-no-results-template`: displays a message when the list of suggestions is empty.

-##
+## Available Services